samirthanedar/samirthanedar.github.io/_posts/2020-09-14-Demographics-Election-Forecast-Model.md

 Maine | 4 | 0.09%

 You can see that the model expects Biden to flip Pennsylvania, Michigan, and Georgia but Trump will flip Minnesota and Maine.
 Some of these margins look pretty normal.
 There are definitely some weird results though.
 For instance, it would be quite a shock to see Trump win Iowa by 19 points or Biden to win New Hampshire by ~13 points given the current polling and previous results.
-Similarly, the races in Florida, Wisconsin, Minnesota, and Pennsylvania and Nevada will probably be a lot closer than predicted here.
+Similarly, the races in Florida, Wisconsin, Minnesota, Pennsylvania and Nevada will probably be a lot closer than predicted here.
 What's driving this?
 Let’s look at the coefficients for the linear regression model to see what features the model is using to predict:

 **Features** | **Coefficient**